Beyond Public Access in LLM Pre-Training Data: Introduction: Investigating potential access violations

-Such access violations might have occurred via the LibGen database, as all of the O'Reilly books tested were found in it, or from Books3 \citep{jia2025cloze}.
-By way of robustness, we show that although newer LLMs have an improved ability to distinguish human-authored from machine-generated language \textit{regardless of whether a particular text was trained on}, this does not reduce our method's ability to classify data as being trained on or not.
+If access violations occurred, they might have occurred via the LibGen database, as all of the O'Reilly books tested were found in it.
+Alternatively data may have come from Books3 \parencite{jia2025cloze}.
+However, no licensing agreement existed between OpenAI and O'Reilly Media at the time of this study.

+As a robustness check, we show that although newer LLMs have an improved ability to distinguish human-authored from machine-generated language \textit{regardless of whether a particular text was trained on}, this does not reduce the method's ability to classify data as being seen or not.

-Our study design accounts for the potential of time-specific differences in language to bias our results \citep{duan2024membership, das2024blind}, which can arise because we split our sample (of potentially trained on and so in-sample, vs. not trained on and so out-of-sample) by date.
+Our study design accounts for the potential of time-specific differences in language to bias our results \parencite{duan2024membership, das2024blind}, which can arise because we split our sample (of potentially trained on and so in-sample, vs. not trained on and so out-of-sample) by date.
 Such bias can occur if the DE-COP test mistakes language that the model is simply ``familiar'' with (due to temporal shifts) for content the model was trained on.
 To ensure that this bias does not drive our findings, we test two models (GPT‐4o and GPT‐4o Mini) that were both trained on data from the same period.
-Because these two models show notably different results, time‐specific effects are unlikely to be the determining factor.
+Because these two models show notably different results, time‐specific effects are unlikely to be the determining factor (although differences in model size and architecture may obscure differences).

-Our study contributes to research on detecting unauthorized data usage in AI training \citep{neighbor2023, mink2023, minkplus2024} by using legally sourced non-public copyrighted books, that allows us to detect access violations, such as paywall circumvention.
-In contrast, earlier studies use mostly public datasets when identifying what models were trained on \citep{shi2023detecting, decop2024, duan2024membership}.
+Our study contributes to research on detecting unauthorized data usage in AI training \parencite{neighbor2023, mink2023, minkplus2024} by applying membership inference methods to legally sourced non-public copyrighted material.
+Unlike earlier studies that primarily use publicly available datasets \parencite{shi2023detecting, decop2024, duan2024membership}, our public/non-public split within the same books enables the examination of how the paywall status of text affects model recognition.